Gabbe2003/boilerplate_frontend-1/README.md

 When we try the page out we just need to make sure the advertiesment and contact.

-1. Header optimize > When the page render there is a delay.
-2. News letter popup twice double check it.
-3. Searchbar/hamburger menu drawer width.
-Optimize logic.
 4. Style the whole page

 5. SEO. meta tags opengraph and double check everything.
-6. Delay ad popup 10 seconds
 7. Make sure all images look are optimized.
 8. Decide what post data will show for the user.
 9. Add robots/sitemap
-10. Trigger the update post on infinity scroll.

 There are some errors in production code, not major but recheck them: